codezilla2018/NoteZilla/README.md

 Hi, I am 3rd year Computer Science undergraduate at UCSC.
 I have participated several kinds of hackathons in my uni life, but CodeZilla is my first open source project development hackathon.
 Hackathon was great and everyone has done a good job here.
 I am really happy to participate this kind of hackthon and I could learn new things while contributing to the project.
 Mozilla Campus Club UWU is doing a good work here.keep it up!

+### Hirunika Karunathilaka | [HirSK](https://github.com/HirSK) | University of Colombo School of Computing

+Hello, I’m Hirunika Karunathilaka from University of Colombo School of Computing.I’m in my 3rd year.
+This is my first contribution for a FOSS project and I really enjoyed the experience.
+At first, I hadn’t a big picture of how to develop the project I chose, but then I could learn many things gradually while working on the project.
+So, my huge thanks goes to Mozilla Club –UWU for organizing this sort of hackathon.